kevinShogun/kevinShogun/README.md

-Hi, I'm Kevin, a junior developer 💻 with great passion and taste for programming ⚡, I specialize in the field of web development 🌐, however I really like mobile 📱 development with flutter and react native, I like development with .NET technologies
+Hi, I'm Kevin, a frontend developer 💻 with great passion and taste for programming ⚡, I specialize in the field of web development 🌐, however I really like mobile 📱 development with flutter and react native, I like development with TS stack tecnologies

 Anyway, I love ❤ being constantly learning 💡 about the development technologies ⌨ that I like and reinvesting myself from time to time as well as studying and acquiring new knowledge.